truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 {{< /expand >}}
 {{< expand "Alerts" "v" >}}
-The **Alerts** <span class="material-icons">notifications</span> icon displays a list of current alerts for your TrueNAS system and provides access alert related settings.
+The **Alerts** <span class="material-icons">notifications</span> icon displays a list of current alerts for your TrueNAS system and provides access to alert-related settings.
-Users can dismiss individual alerts or select the option to dismiss all at once.
+Users can dismiss individual alerts or select the option to dismiss all alerts at once.

 The <span class="material-icons">settings</span> icon opens the dropdown list of alert options to view or configure **Alert Settings**, **Alert Services**, and **Email**.